shiva/blog-posts/post/2004-08-16-getting-screwed-for-doing-the-right-and-wrong.md

 description: Getting screwed for doing the right and wrong
 ---

-This blogging thingy is turning out to be good.
+This blogging thing is turning out to be good.
 It let's you interface with people and take a sneak peek into their minds, (which btw, I think has been the most characteristic search of humankind in the last century - a peek into the evolving human mind) without tramping on their time or egos!

 anyway, on my wayward browsing adventure, I happened to look at a quote posted on one of the blogs by [Heather][0]